Writing community slang, phrases and acronyms

 - ToC: Table of contents.

-Genre specific abbreviations
+Genre specific terms

 - CB: Chapter book.